Trinity Lutheran Church – Missouri Synod

 And so we set forth on conceiving a tonal design which would blend well, fill the sanctuary with sound and satisfy the musical needs of the congregation.
 Scales needed for the job were drawn up.
 When old pipes could be fit into the scheme they were re-used.
 Several were liberally re-scaled to make them work in the new sound scheme.
 Where there were gaps in the scaling concept, new pipes were ordered to fill these in.
 In this way, a pool of properly scaled pipework was ready to be voiced, with the intention of having a bit brighter sound than what we would do otherwise.
 Nicking is light, and the pipes have a light speech to them, which is charming but never dominates the tone itself.
 The result is an organ in which the flues are warm and singing and crowned by upperwork which is bright, but does not overshadow the lower pitches.
 It is very much a concept from the organ reform movement.
 Many organs in Europe which inspired the organ reform movement are like this and perform as such in their own environment.
 That is the key!
 We do not copy what we see and hear in older organs but rather strive to recreate the essence of this sound in our rooms changing what is necessary about pipe construction in order to achieve this.

 The reeds in the organ are what give the instrument its special character.
 Overall they are brighter than what we normally would use, as the instrument as a whole is also this way.
 Stops more traditional to what you would find in a Lutheran organ are also employed in the instrument.
 The Schalmei, Dulzian and Fagott are all present in the organ as well as a variety of trumpets.
 Following the concept of creating what is needed, rather than just copying what was done in an organ of the past, lead to new sounds coming out of a Buzard organ.
 Many hours of consulting with our pipe maker Christoph Ulmer at Killinger Pfeifen Freiberg went into developing these reeds.
-He would look at the scale and shallot suggestions I proposed, shake his head and call me a crazy Texan, and then use them to create unique and truly beautiful voices for the organ which make the instrument so versatile.
+He would look at the proposed scale and shallot suggestions, and then use them to create unique and truly beautiful voices for the organ which make the instrument so versatile.
 Only one old reed was of use in the new instrument.
 The old swell Oboe 4 had a new bottom octave made for it.
 The stop was originally too soft to be useful, but the scale and lengths of the pipes were good.
 The shallots were therefore milled open here at our shop and new tongues were cut so that the revoiced Oboe would sing at an appropriate volume.

 Buzard Organ opus 41, Completed December, 2012